CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

     list,set,tuple,dictionary
 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
 #### Does the order of the function definitions matter in Python?
 Why?
+    Order of the functions does not matter because you are just adding 2 new functions for example.
+But to actually access it you will need to write a look-up.
+YOu will need to call the function.
+And in order to have the right order you will need to call them in the main for example in the right order.
 #### What does unpacking mean in Python?
     Unpacking in Python refers to an operation that consists of assigning an iterable of values to a tuple (or list) of variables in a single assignment statement.
 As a complement, the term packing can be used when we collect several values in a single variable using the iterable unpacking operator, *.
 #### What happens when you try to assign the result of a function which has no return statement to a variable in Python?